stefankolb/work-core/source/class/core/property/readme.md

-Internal class for handling of dynamic properties of {core.Class}.
+Internal classes for handling of dynamic properties of {core.Class}.